Kokimchi/Window-Server-2022-AD-Setup/README.md

 # Window Server 2022 AD Setup
-Setting up Active Directory on Windows Server 2022
+Setting up Active Directory on Windows Server 2022.
+There are two ways that we can setup this up via Windows Powershell or Graphical User Interface.
+In this setup, we'll be setting it up via Graphical User Interface.

 Step 1: Start up your Windows Server in Oracle VM VirtualBox Manager or any VM you choose.
 If you haven't set this up yet, please take a look at this x.